Updated: Jul 2, 2022

 I also noted how frequently I accepted items from others "just because" or living in lack.
 As a mother, especially a single one, sometimes you feel like you can never have too much of something for yourself or your children, or it's completely harmless to accept what others donate to you even when you never asked for it.

 It's overwhelming.
 Items become items you move around the house, dust, lose or never find a designated spot for.
 It feels wrong to own it, especially when you see others going without what you have an abundance of & probably never needed in the first place.

 Every year, Christmas is emotional and out of my control due to things and people I choose to tolerate.
-But it's nothing compared to the anxiety that comes from my lack of decision-making and standing firm on my minimalist beliefs -- despite what it looks like to others.
+But it's nothing compared to anxiety from lack of decision-making while standing firm on my minimalist beliefs -- despite what it looks like to others.

 Sometimes, I feel like I am walking past zombies while doing my regular shopping in the stores.
 Unless it's a minimalist group that understands minimalistic perspective, it's challenging to voice it while others wonder, "What's her issue?
 It's Christmas!"

 Everything you say seems ungrateful, and you tend to come off as Scrooge or The Grinch, in their opinion.

 Yet, many minimalists have to accept others' ways of thinking and choose to stand firm every day.
 It just gets -- weird during the holidays.